Like father, like son: Max Key tackles PM at business gathering

 - Stonewood Key Capital: John and Max Key join Chows ...

-Ardern told today's audience the final part of the staged border reopening will open the country to all visa categories - including tourists, workers, families and students.
+Ardern told today's audience the final part of the staged border reopening would open the country to all visa categories - including tourists, workers, families and students.

 She also announced a raft of immigration changes including pathways to residency for highly skilled workers in global demand.